The CIP Community

 Community Health Sciences

-Professor and Graduate Program Director, Zack Marshall (he/him) is an Associate Professor in the Department of Community Health Sciences with interdisciplinary training in psychology, social work, and community health.
-Building on a history of work with queer and trans communities related to mental health, harm reduction, and sexual health, Zack is passionate about how we can leverage research for transformative social change.
-His current projects focus on research production, knowledge synthesis, and the ethics of research with individuals and communities who experience marginalization and other forms of oppression, including 2SLGBTQ+ people.
-Zack is committed to collaborative mentorship models and in creating spaces that centre groups who have been historically underrepresented and undervalued in academia.
+Dr. Marshall is an Associate Professor in Community Health Sciences and Graduate Program Director, with interdisciplinary training in psychology, social work, and community health.
+His research builds on work with queer and trans communities in mental health, harm reduction, and sexual health.
+Current projects focus on research production, knowledge synthesis, and ethical research with individuals and communities experiencing marginalization, including 2SLGBTQ+ people.
+He is committed to collaborative mentorship and supporting groups historically underrepresented in academia.

 Internal Medicine